 The four bedrooms at Strongarbh House are all individually styled with a mix of contemporary and antique furnishing.
 Two of the rooms feature contemporary four-poster beds for that extra bit of luxury, whilst the two rooms at the front of the house also afford stunning views across Tobermory Bay.

-All our rooms include en-suite facilities with bath and shower, organic toiletries from the Highland Soap Company, fluffy white towels and bath robes, a clock radio with iPod dock, free wireless internet throughout and an iPad with a selection of local guides, games and media.
+All our rooms include en-suite facilities with bath and shower, organic toiletries from the Highland Soap Company, fluffy white towels and bath robes, free wireless internet throughout and an in-room iPad with a selection of local guides and media.

 Complimentary refreshments of organic and fair trade teas and coffees are provided, including a micro coffee machine and biscuits from the award winning Island Bakery.